 Regarding the fee for the landline, again you should look at how much you use it.
 Is it your main line, or are most of your calls on your cell phone?
 If it is the latter, then perhaps you should consider being a "cord cutter" and eliminate the landline.

 More and more people are doing this, and it can save you money.
 Another alternative could be an Internet phone account through a carrier like Vonage, where you can get an unlimited plan for as little as $24.99 per month.
-The downside can be no phone if the Internet connection fails.
+If the Internet connection fails, they can route calls to an alternate number or your cell.

 Although not all of these cuts may work for you, implementing even some of them can save you significant money over time.
 After a while, you may find that you do not miss those features, but you will definitely notice the additional money in your pocket!